-I welcome the Minister of State, Deputy Stanton, to the House.
-No. 3, motion regarding statement for information of voters in regard to the Thirty-seventh amendment of the Constitution (Repeal of offence of publication or utterance of blasphemous matter) Bill 2018 will be debated in conjunction with Second Stage of the Bill but will not be moved until Fifth Stage has concluded.
+I welcome the Minister of State, Deputy Stanton.
+No. 3, motion re statement for the information of voters on the Thirty-seventh amendment of the Constitution (Repeal of offence of publication or utterance of blasphemous matter) Bill 2018 will be debated in conjunction with Second Stage of the Bill but will not be moved until Fifth Stage has concluded.

 An Bille um an Seachtú Leasú is Tríocha ar an mBunreacht (Cion a aisghairm arb éard é ní diamhaslach a fhoilsiú nó a aithris) 2018: An Dara Céim

 On behalf of the Minister for Justice and Equality, I thank Senators for agreeing to deal with this Bill today.
 The House will be aware that under the Referendum Act 2001, polling must be not earlier than 30 days and not later than 90 days after the date of the polling day order which can be made only by the Minister for Housing, Planning and Local Government when the necessary referendum Bill has been passed by both Houses of the Oireachtas.
 It is intended that the referendum on blasphemy will take place on the same day as the presidential election, which is scheduled for 26 October.
 In these circumstances, there are inevitable time pressures and constraints when it comes to progressing the Bill.

 The Bill's Title aptly describes the purpose and intent of what is a short, two-section Bill.
 The purpose and intent is to remove the reference to "blasphemous" from Article 40.6.1°.i of the Constitution.